I love inspiration.

-I love inspiration.
-I love when great ideas come together.
-I love when things make me think.
-Susan Riley sent out in this past week’s EdCloset Newsletter a strategy she’s calling “Can you make it?”
-In it she included a graphic that invited educators to give an end product (an empty square to be filled in by you, the educator), supply the students with 4 variables (4 more empty squares to be filled) and ask the students given these variables, “Can you make it?”
-The idea of starting with an end product and asking students to work backwards is one I have found to be very engaging with my own students.
+In this past week’s EdCloset Newsletter, Susan Riley sent out an education strategy she’s calling “Can you make it?”
+In it, she included a graphic that invited educators to give an end product (an empty square to be filled in by you, the educator).
+Next, supply the students with 4 variables (4 more empty squares to be filled), and then ask the students “Can you make it?”
+The idea of starting with an end product, and asking students to work backwards is something I have found to be engaging with my own students.